matloff/TidyverseSkeptic/README.md

 tools like this?
 Just for the sake of "purity," implicit in the above quoted passage?

+Students who are taught the Tidy version of the above and then are shown the base-R one will say, "Wow!
+That's much easier.
+Thanks for the shortcut."
+This brings me to my next point.

 The "naughty kids" aspect in the above quote,

 > An assignment completed entirely with base R syntax (in a class where